• Skip to main content

 • Once assembled, the crêpe cake doesn't freeze well at all.
 The cream doesn't hold up well in the freezer as it starts seeping moisture.
 You'd have quite a soggy affair once thawed.

-If you tried this Vanilla Crêpes Cake or any other recipe on my website, please let me know how you go in the comments below.
-I love hearing from you.
-Also, please leave a star rating whilst you're there!
+If you tried this Vanilla Crêpes Cake Recipe or any other recipe on my website, please please leave a 🌟 star rating and let me know how you go in the 📝 comments below.
+I love hearing from you!

 📖 Recipe